Associated graded of Hodge modules and categorical sl_2 actions: -modules and the associated graded functor

-In this section we will explain how the functor $\gr$ commutes with pullbacks and pushforwards of $\D_h$-modules.
+In the rest of this section we will explain how the functor $\gr$ commutes with pullbacks and pushforwards of $\D_h$-modules.
 These results first appeared in a paper by Laumon \cite{Lm} using the language of exact categories and filtered modules.
 We reinterpret and reprove these results using the language of $\D_h$-modules.
+We also discuss Verdier duality and adjunctions in the context of $\D_h$-modules.